All about fintech and Payday loans

 More and more people are turning their backs on traditional banking altogether and have opened online-only accounts with new fintechs with a more appealing offering and brand.
 With a greater emphasis on cutting-edge tools and flexible options like pre-pay cards, these new accounts often offer consumers more control than traditional bank accounts ever did.

 When it comes to borrowing, the same is true.
 Particularly with regards to short-term loans and payday loans, which are almost exclusively offered online.
 Gone of the days of seedy cheque-cashing shops.
-Now payday loans can be taken out proudly and with the knowledge that the industry is regulated by the FCA, with significant caps on the costs to the consumer.
+Now payday loans can be taken out proudly and with the knowledge that there are now significant caps on the costs to the consumer.

 If I look for an online loan, will I have more choice?